shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/02_why_ai_frameworks.md

 And again and again...

-For me, this feedback loop is the main mental model for thinking about software development processes, at every scale.
+For me, this feedback loop is the main mental model for thinking about software development processes.
-(well, software development is a human activity, so human interaction and the human skillset are the most important things, but in terms of the high level process, this is my thinking)

-The business might iterate on product-market fit, product might iterate on UX details, a complex project would be built in iterations.
+Product might iterate on UX details, a complex project would be built in iterations.
 And so would an individual development task.

-You write some code (maybe all the code you think is needed), you test and fix and test again.
-Deploy to staging, deploy to prod, fix if something broke etc.
+You write some code, then you test and fix and test again.
+Deploy to staging and test some more, fixing again if you find a new bug etc. etc.

 This is an essential part of dealing with imperfection or randomness.
+If things sometimes go wrong, we need to know to spot the error and fix it.
-We don't have a solution that doesn't include an auto-correcting feedback loop.
+It's always an auto-correcting feedback loop.

 An important note on speed: the shorter a feedback loop is, the better.
 This matters A LOT.
-Any imperfection can send you off in the wrong direction, so you want to get feedback as early as possible.
-True for low-level debugging as it is for product-market fit.
+Any mistake can send you off in the wrong direction, so you want to get feedback as early as possible.
+A simple example would be to try to write code for 3 days without ever running it, and then trying to test the whole thing.
 There's no surprise there.
 It's a random process with some chance of going wrong each step and auto-correction.
 The more iterations you can squeeze in at a given timeframe, the more chance you have at reaching the goal.

 ## AI and our feedback loops
-Although not always discussed this way, what we're doing now with AI tools is integrating them into our own feedback loop.
+Although not always discussed this way, a lot ofwhat we're doing now with AI tools is integrating them into our own feedback loop.
 And when you look at it from this angle, you can see that a lot of the techniques we use to improve the performance of human+ai are just optimizing some part of our feedback loop - adding steps in the process for detailed planning,